apereo/cas/developer/Contributor-Guidelines.md

 * Title that summarizes the issue.
 * Description that provides a succinct executive summary of changes.

-Source code changes SHOULD contain test coverage and Javadoc changes as needed.
+Source code changes SHOULD contain Javadoc changes and relevant documentation as needed as part of the same pull request.
-While documentation is frequently outside the scope of a pull request, there should be some consideration for how new features and functional changes will be documented.